 Experience unspoilt adventure in mighty Morton National Park

 We all need a little escape from the hustle and bustle of everyday life.
 There's something about retreating into nature that really revitalises your soul and Morton National Park is the perfect backdrop.
 In this enormous adventure wonderland you can relax, breathe in the fresh air and be captivated by the grandness of the great outdoors.
 There are a multitude of activities on offer - go kayaking, stand under a cascading waterfall, head on a heart-pumping bushwalk or just take a leisurely stroll and photograph the beautiful native flora and fauna - there's something here for every fitness level.
-Easily accessible from Nowra, it's a great day trip to add to your Shoalhaven itinerary.
+Easily accessible from Nowra, it's a great day trip to add to your itinerary, which you can build here.
 Grab your camera, pull on your hiking shoes, pack a picnic and get ready for some Morton Magic.

 Historic Morton National Park

 A supreme mecca for all outdoor adventurers, mighty Morton is regarded as one of the birthplaces of the NSW national parks movement and is steeped in rich history.
 The parklands are home to many fossils, including ancient starfish from around 270 million years ago when the surrounding sandstone cliffs were actually once the ocean's floor!
 The Morton land is the traditional country of the Yuin people, boasting significant cultural heritage with several hundred Aboriginal sites having been recorded here.
 The imposing mountains, particularly Didthul and the majestic Fitzroy Falls are especially meaningful in Aboriginal mythology.
 Surrounding bushland also contains sites of great importance to indigenous communities, whose occupation of the area dates back over 20,000 years.